Joaogmbd/uvvspray/README.md

-This tools was made as a PoC to a resource that may be already secured.Dont share, dont use.
+This tool was made as a PoC to a resource that may be already secured.Dont share, dont use.